To find out more, including how to control cookies, see here:

-* Between 8,000 and 34,000 premature deaths from inhaling fine particulate matter from coal combustion, at a cost to society of $64 to $272 billion — up to four times as expensive as the cost of electricity from coal.
+1. Between 8,000 and 34,000 premature deaths from inhaling fine particulate matter from coal combustion, at a cost to society of $64 to $272 billion — up to four times as expensive as the cost of electric power from coal.

-* Two billion tons of carbon dioxide, the primary cause of global climate change, drowning coastal regions, reducing water availability in water-short regions, and causing the extinction of an estimated 20-30 percent of plant and animal species.
+5. Two billion tons of carbon dioxide, the primary cause of global climate change.
+Then drowning coastal regions and reducing water availability in water-short regions.
+All causing the extinction of an estimated 20-30 percent of plant and animal species.

-The Synapse report for CSI notes the following about nuclear power:
+The Synapse report for CSI notes the following about nuclear electric power:

-* With no long-term plan in place for the storage of nuclear waste, nuclear reactors in the United States generate up to 4.1 metric tons of nuclear waste for each terawatt of power produced.
+a) There is no long-term plan in place for the storage of nuclear waste.
+So nuclear reactors in the United States generate up to 4.1 metric tons of nuclear waste.
+All for each terawatt of power produced.

-* Like all mining activity, mining for uranium can wreak a heavy toll on the environment and produces significant quantities of waste.
-Water use in a typical uranium mine is approximately 200 to 300 gallons per minute and a mine requires more than 220 acres of land to be set aside permanently for waste rock and radioactive tailing storage.
-Over time the radioactivity of the tailing material can grow to be about 75 percent of that of the original ore.
+b) Like all mining activity, mining for uranium can wreak a heavy toll on the environment.
+It also produces significant quantities of waste.
+Water use in a typical uranium mine is approximately 200 to 300 gallons per minute.
+Consequently a mine requires more than 220 acres of land to be set aside.
+Yes I mean permanently for waste rock and radioactive tailing storage.
+Over time the radioactivity of the tailing material can grow.
+Again yes folks grow to be about 75 percent of that of the original ore.

-* Transportation becomes problematic because US nuclear facilities are spread out across the country, so maintaining a unified storage site requires the transport of high-level waste over long distances, which in turn exposes nuclear waste to the possibility of accidents, attack, or theft.
+f) Transportation becomes problematic because US nuclear power facilities are spread out across the country.
+So maintaining a unified storage site requires the transport of high-level waste over long distances, no. All which in turn exposes nuclear waste to the possibility of accidents, attack, or theft.

-* Even today, with numerous redundant safety mechanisms in place in the US, scrams, or reactor trips due to safety or operational faults, occurred in one of every three nuclear units in 2009.
+g) Even today, with numerous redundant safety mechanisms in place in the US, scrams.
+That’s what they call reactor trips.
+All due to safety or operational faults.
+That’s occurring in one of every three nuclear units in 2009.
 These scrams require the unit to be powered down immediately.
 Two thirds of units reported a safety system failure to the NRC in 2009 as well.